isaiahxs/fetch-receipt-processor-challenge/README.md

 This will open the client-side on `http://localhost:3000`.

 ## Running Tests with Jest
-Once the dependencies are installed, to run server-side tests, run the following command from the root directory of the project:
+Once the dependencies are installed, to run server-side tests, run the following command from the backend directory of the project:

 ```
 npm run test